 However, it is important to note that the employer may only do this if they have an overriding business interest that takes priority over the interests of the employee, and is in accordance with the standards of reasonableness and fairness.

 Even so, the employer is obliged to first try to reach an agreement with the employee about the change of employment conditions.
-If no agreement can be reached, then the employer can unilaterally change the terms of employment.
-In this case, the interests of both parties will be weighed against each other.
+If no agreement can be reached, then the employer may decide to unilaterally change the terms of employment.
+In that case, the employee can go to court.
+The court will then weigh the interests of both parties against each other.

 No unilateral changes clause in existing employment contract